JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 * Update the migration plan.
 * Show the migration plan.
 * Copy artifacts from the source storage to the target storage.
-* Revert the migration — in case of incomplete or interrupted migration, remove the copied artifacts from the target storage.
+* Revert the migration — in case of incomplete or interrupted migration, the service will remove the copied artifacts from the target storage.
 * Delete artifacts from the source storage.
 * Forget the migration plan — discard the current migration plan.

-If the service fails, you can choose to "update the migration plan" to continue the interrupted migration.
+If the service fails, you can choose to update the migration plan to continue the interrupted migration.

-If the service finds an existing migration plan, it will request to select the next step right away.
+If the service finds an existing migration plan, it will ask you to select the next step right away.

 ## Non-Interactive Mode